AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Safe driving Erie offers a claim/violation-free discount that allows you to save if you have a good driving record and no prior claims.

-Multiple policies You can save between 16 and 25 percent when you bundle your Erie car insurance policy with another policy from the company.
+Multiple policies Savings are typically 15 percent or more (depending on the state) when you bundle your Erie car insurance policy with another policy from the company.
 Erie’s other policies include motorcycle, boat, home, renters, life, and business insurance.

 Multiple vehicles You’ll qualify for a discount if you have two or more cars on the same policy.